hamarkovic/Microridge_Curviness_Analysis/README.md

  * It's not necessary to save the workspace image after quitting R.

 #### Expected Output
-The program outputs a single csv file.
-The two columns of this file contain the cell ID and number of the ridge within that cell.
-The third column contains the ridge length.
-The fourth column contains a simple measure of curvature obtained by dividing the total length of the ridge by the distance between the endpoints of the ridge.
-The fifth column contains a curvature measure derived by calculating the curvature at each point using the first and second derivates, adding these values for each point of the ridge, and didviding by the length of the ridge.
+This program outputs 3 csv files (**Concatenated_to_analyze.csv**, **OrderedPoints.csv**, and **OutputCurvatures.csv**). **OutputCurvatures.csv** contains the final curvatures for each ridge.
+An example image of this file is above, under **Curvature_Math.rmd**.
+The first column, "cell," contains the original file name.
+The second, "ridge," contains the ridge numbers of each cell.
+The third column, "length," contains the length of each ridge. "dist_endpoints" contains the distance between the first and last point of the ridge. "curvature_bylength" contains the result of the length divided by the distance between endpoints.
+The last column, "curvature_formula," contains the sum of the curvatures at each point of the ridge, determined by the formula above.

+**Concatenates_to_analyze** contains the concatenated x and y coordinates, with file name saved as the first column, which is produced by **concatenate.sh**. **OrderedPoints.csv** contains the points used for the final curvature calculations, which were produced by Voronoi tesselation and ordered by a Traveling Salesman Problem algorithm.

+Examples of these files can be viewed in the Vignette directory, under Sample_outputs.

 #### Vignette
 Vignette instructions are in the directory named Vignette.
 There are two test files in the folder, and the output after running the program can be compared to those in the folder Sample_outputs.